Feed on

 After that I went back to writing with a proper story line.

 There isn’t any other source of information.
-I used the places I had lived in, for the background.
-Other than that, its all me – my thinking, my imagination, my observation.
+I use the places I had lived in, for the background.
+Other than that, its all my creation. – My thinking, my imagination, my observation.
 I cannot explain it more.
 Either you have it in you or you don’t.

 We shall talk about this some more, some other time.